GabrielSlima/blog/articles/clean-code-clean-concurrency.md

     <h4>Programs and Processes</h4>
     <p>
         In short, the operating system provides tools to create other programs.
 Tools such as Pycharm, Viusual Studio Code, Notepad++ and so on.
-        Not only this, but also provides simpler ways of interacting with the resources using what we call system calls.
-With them we can read/write files from the disk, fork new processes and so on. in a more convinient way.
+        Not only this, but also provides simpler ways of interacting with the resources using system calls (services request to the kernel) for instance through interfaces.
+Through system calls the program can read/write files from the disk, fork new processes and so on.
     </p>
     <p>
         The files (or source files) we use to keep the instructions we want the CPU to execute are called <strong>programs</strong>.
-When the program is executed, the source files are loaded from the storage into the memory and it becomes a process.
+When the program is executed, the source files are loaded from the storage into the memory with some vital information hold by the OS and it becomes a process.
 So in other words, a process is a program in execution plus the data structures needed to manage it.
     </p>
     <p>
         A process can create other processes (child processes) and the strucutre of the processes end up like a tree (<strong>process tree</strong>).
         They can communicate with each other using pipes or queues.
-This communication is not restricted to parent-child relationship.
+This communication is not restricted to parent-child relationship only.
         Unrelated processes can communicate with each other through these tools too.
     </p>
     <p>
-        To summarize, the operating system isolates processes since they are allocated independently into the memory.
-The memory layout of a process
+        So to summarize, the operating system isolates processes since they are allocated independently into the memory.
-        is:
+        The memory layout of a process is:
     </p>
     <img class="post-img" src="images/clean-concurrent-code/concurrency-memory-layout.svg" alt="Memory layout of a process">
     <p>
-        Once the process is created, I mean, the program is loaded from the storage into a region of the virtual memory, the OS stores information about the process into a data structure caleld Process Control Block (PCB), alos known as processor descriptor.
-This data structure cointains information about the process identification, state and control.
+        Once the process is created, I mean, the program is loaded from the storage into a region of the virtual memory, the OS stores information about the process into a data structure caleld <strong>Process Control Block (PCB)</strong>, also known as <strong>processor descriptor</strong> into a <strong>process table</strong>.
+        This data structure cointains vital information about the process like identification, state and control.
         This helps the OS to manage active processes.
-Inside this structure we can find the process's security attributes (owner and permissions) state (new, ready, running, waiting or dead), information about the resources allocated for the process and one specific data called <strong>program counter</strong>.
+Inside this structure we can find the process's security attributes (owner and permissions) state (new, ready, running, waiting or dead and etc.), information about the resources allocated for the process and one specific data called <strong>program counter</strong>.
     </p>
     <p>